-Our Annual Meeting is an important event and we look forward to welcoming you.
+Our 2020 Annual Meeting of Shareholders is an important event and we look forward to welcoming you.
 It provides Management and the Board of Directors with an opportunity to receive collective feedback from our shareholders on how we are performing.
 We place significant value on your opinion and we have strived to highlight in this summary key information for your consideration.
 It is important, however, that you read the entire proxy statement carefully before voting.

-Annual Meeting of Shareholders Meeting Agenda When: Where: May 30, 2019 9:00 AM EDT JW Marriott Marquis Miami 255 Biscayne Boulevard Way Miami, Florida 33131 Elect directors Approve executive compensation Ratify Pricewaterhouse Coopers LLP as our independent auditor Vote on the shareholder proposal regarding political contributions disclosure Other business that may properly come before the meeting Record Date: April 10, 2019 - outer outshess that may properly come before the meeting Voting: Shareholders as of the record date are entitled to vote.
-Admission to Meeting: We encourage our shareholders to attend the meeting.
+Annual Meeting of Shareholders

+When: May 28, 2020 9:00 AM EDT Location: Royal Caribbean Cruises Ltd. 1050 Caribbean Way Miami, Florida 33132 Record Date: April 6, 2020 Voting: Shareholders as of the record date are entitled to vote.
+Admission to Annual Meeting: We encourage our shareholders to attend the meeting.
 Proof of share ownership will be required for admission.
 See "General Information" for details.